-How is the AHSN Network supporting the response to COVID-19?
+How the AHSN Network supported the response to COVID-19

-Our partners across the NHS and social care are mobilising at scale in response to the developing COVID-19 pandemic.
-The AHSN Network's role, along with England’s 15 Academic Health Science Networks (AHSNs), is to support them by helping them take full advantage of the most relevant innovations and technologies that can improve care for patients and support our services in this challenging context.
+Our partners across the NHS and social care mobilised at scale in response to the developing COVID-19 pandemic.
+The AHSN Network's role, along with England’s 15 Academic Health Science Networks (AHSNs), was/is to support them by helping them take full advantage of the most relevant innovations and technologies that can improve care for patients and support our services in this challenging context.

 Patient safety during COVID-19

 Patient Safety Collaboratives and the Academic Health Science Networks which host them, are supporting their local health and care systems during the response to the COVID-19 outbreak in hospitals, care homes and the community.